Fexcraft/States/README.md

 ```
 From past experience, people tended to either wanting to recreate a past time country - or went full nationalist
 on their made up ingame country, and that's not something I like to see and it constantly degraded gameplay.
-People instead of working together (or perhaps compete against) kept a constant a tense relation,
+People instead of working together (or perhaps compete against) kept a constanly tense relation,
 and seriously, we're here to enjoy our free time, not recreate world problems in a blocky game?
 "States" is a more neutral name, a state is an organizational unit, you can assign towns/villages to it
 and the state's job is to keep all running smoothly, and eventually protect from current/future issues.